aler9/howto-react-realtime/README.md

 * Server
   * Node: a standalone Javascript interpreter, that allows to build software with Javascript
   * Koa: an HTTP server for Node
-  * wss: a Websocket library for Node
+  * ws: a Websocket library for Node

 ## Installation